meilisearch/documentation/reference/features/security.md

 While API keys are designed to have limited permissions, the master key grants users full control over an instance, including endpoints for creating and deleting API keys.
 Since exposing your master key would give malicious users complete control over your MeiliSearch instance, we strongly recommend you only use the master key when managing API keys.

-If you provide an invalid or expired key, you will receive an error as a response.
-You will receive the same error if you fail to provide a key when querying a protected route.

 ### Default API Keys